STEP FOR MYSQL MASTER TO MASTER REPLICATION

 #sudo systemctl restart mariadb

-• After login to mysql we are going to create user
+• After login to MySQL we are going to create a user.

 #mysql –u root –p